 I re-discovered this jumbo size cookie over the weekend.
 Years ago it was my favorite oatmeal cookie recipe and quite popular with friends and family.
 People requested the cookies often, but after a while I got tired of making them and moved on.
-Yesterday, still in an oatmeal cookie mood and wanting to use up some coconut, I made a batch and remembered why I liked these so much.
+Yesterday, still in an oatmeal cookie mood and wanting to use up some coconut, I made a batch of the toasted coconut cookies and remembered why I liked them so much.

 These cookies are thick, dense, and sturdy enough to hold big chunks of good quality chocolate.
 For this batch I used Lindt because their “Intense Chocolate” was on my mind.
 As for the oats, “old fashioned” or “rolled” work best.
 I made these with the “quick” (not instant) type and while the cookies were good, the texture was sort of mealy.